holtrop/propane/doc/user_guide.md

 The grammar file must define a rule with the name of the start rule name which will be used as the top-level starting rule that the parser attempts to reduce.

+Rule statements are composed of the name of the rule, a `->` token, the fields defining the rule pattern that must be matched, and a terminating semicolon or user code block.

 Example:

 ```